CESNET/eduroam-icinga/doc/icinga2_setup.md

 This configuration sets up authorization in a way, that only users which provide sbibboleth attribute perunUniqueGroupName with value `cesnet:members`, `eduroam:eduroam-admin` or `einfra:eduroamAdmins` are allowed in.

-#### icingaweb2 setup
+#### Icinga Web 2 setup

-The setup is done by pointing the browser to your icingaweb2 instance and going through the wizard.
+The setup is done by pointing the browser to your Icinga Web 2 instance and going through the wizard.
 All the steps should be clear with the database correctly set up.
-After correctly setting icingaweb2, you should be able to access it.
+After correctly setting Icinga Web 2, you should be able to access it.